The CCCNZ Staff Team is based in Palmerston North, Waikato and Auckland.

 Murray Frost is currently an Elder at Rutland Street Christchurch, Trustee and former Chair of Lakeland Park Christian camp in Queenstown and a Local representative for Stewards in the Canterbury area.

-Murray is Charted Professional Engineer and is currently a Senior Principal in Jacobs.
-He has held many management positions throughout the company, including a range of regional and national roles.
+As a professional engineer Murray has held many management positions, including a range of regional and national roles.
 At the same time he has been a Director on over 20 Companies and currently is on three Boards.
 He is a Chartered Fellow of the Institute of Directors.

 Murray is married to Christine and has two married children.